azalty/youtube-video-downloader/README.md

 # youtube-video-downloader
-A pack to download youtube videos (and audio) from your computer, without any website
+A package to download youtube videos (and audio) from your computer, without any website

 - Download videos in .mp4
 - Download audio in .mp3